-- Determine whether the extent of due diligence being performed is adequate when showing performance of other advisers and investment products (including mutual funds, private funds etc.);
+- Determine whether the extent of due diligence being performed is adequate when showing the performance of other advisers and investment products (including mutual funds, private funds, etc.);

 - Confirm that books and records are on file to substantiate all performance used in marketing and advertising;